equinor/tagreader-python/docs/manual.md

 * `start_time` : Start of time period.
 * `stop_time` : End of time period.

-  Both `start_time` and `stop time` can be either string (which will be interpreted by [pandas.
-Timestamp](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Timestamp.html) or datetime object.
+  Both `start_time` and `stop time` can be either datetime object or string.
+Strings are interpreted by the [Timestamp](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Timestamp.html) method from Pandas.

 * `ts` : The interval between samples when querying interpolated or aggregated data.
 * `read_type` (optional): What kind of data to read. **Default*** Interpolated.